noi-techpark/it.bz.opendatahub.webcomponents/backend/README.md

         "type": "null",
         "required": false,
         "options": {
-          "label": "a field that is either present or absent, but has no value, just a key", "default": null
+          "label": "a field that is either present or absent, it has no value, just a key", "default": null
         }
       },